 Reactions Practice Test

-1. Which substance can be decomposed chemically?
+1. Which pair consists only of substances that can be decomposed chemically?

 1. CaO and Ca